wix-incubator/wixmedia-python/images.md

 ### Rendering Images ###

-After uploading an image, you can easily apply any manipulation as described in [Wix Media Images RESTful API](http://media.wixapps.net/playground/docs/images_restfull_api.html).
+After uploading an image, you can easily apply any manipulation as described later in the document.
 For example:

 ```python